 - Welcome and introduce all new members at the beginning of each meeting.

-- Run regular education and development sessions for all members - either as part of regular. meetings or in special workshops.
+- Run regular education and development sessions for all members

 - Give people responsibilities and tasks and team them up with experienced members - they will feel useful and valued.